cowprotocol/services/CONTRIBUTING.md

 We are excited to support our community's contributions in a tangible way.
 For merged pull requests that contribute to issues labeled "help wanted", we are offering a reward of 100 DAI.
 To be eligible for this reward, make sure your pull request meets all the required criteria and is successfully merged.

+Please leave a Gnosis Chain address at which you'd like to receive the DAI either in the PR description or via Discord DM to *mastercow.eth*.